 You must make sure to have someone to drive him home.
 He will need some assistance at home also.

-The stitches or staples are removed in a follow-up appointment after 8 to 10 days.
-Make sure to follow all the appointments timely.
+The stitches or staples are removed at a follow-up appointment after 8 to 10 days.
+Make sure to follow all the appointments on time.

-You will recover strength, but it may take certain weeks or so.
+You will recover strength, but it may take a certain number of weeks or so.